 In 2018, the Company fulfilled the conditions related to achieving the appropriate level of consolidated EBITDA and achieving the appropriate level of normalized consolidated net profit.
 However, the condition of achieving an appropriate return on the Company's shares in relation to the dynamics of changes in the WIG index was not met, which means that the Company has issued only 103 196 series D subscription warrants.
 All these warrants were taken up by the Eligible Persons in 4Q 2019.
-The right to subscribe for G-series Incentive Shares, resulting from the Eligible Holdings of series D subscription warrants, was exercised in February 2021, however, 94.17% of series G shares were acquired as a result of the exercise of rights from 97,180 series D subscription warrants out of a total of 103,196 warrants this series granted by the Eligible Persons on the next date set for their acquisition, which will be announced in accordance with the rules of the Incentive Scheme III by the Management Board of the Company no later than on 31 December 2022, about which the Company informed in the current report No. 4/2021 on 19 February 2021.
+The right to subscribe for G-series Incentive Shares, resulting from the Eligible Holdings of series D subscription warrants, was exercised in February 2021 by taking up 97 180 G-series shares, and then in October 2021 by taking up the remaining 6 016 G-series shares.